Createdd/Writing/2018/articles/Reflect2018.md

 Being surrounded with so many things to do, we can easily forget about our main instrument, the body.
 As I was always doing lots of sports I was always body aware, but there is more to it.
 Controlling a part of your body is just a very small fraction of what you and your body are capable of.
 Being able to really witness your body, feeling the strengths and problems, takes constant practice of meditation and awareness.
 You cannot pursue dreams if you do not know yourself.
 Get to know yourself in order to be ready for the challenges ahead of you.

 A great example is working overhours in a day.
 To be really efficient at pushing your body to a limit you have to know and identify a limit.
 Most people think it is good to work overtime and cramping as much work time as possible in a day to get the job done.
 Most often, I witnessed, that is not true.
-Being in a suboptimal state of thinking (due to overwork) causes more damage than it actually helps.
+Being in a sub optimal state of thinking (due to overwork) causes more damage than it actually helps.
 Only one who has mastered this himself is able to see it.
 If not identified and addressed properly it causes not optimal results.

 ### Discipline

 Taking cold showers everyday needs discipline.
-Everytime you are asked to put yourself into a painful state to achieve greatness.
+Every time you are asked to put yourself into a painful state to achieve greatness.
 I chose the word pain here on purpose.
 Because it is painful to expose yourself to the merciless coldness of the fresh water after a long day in winter.
 You might be tired, hungry or cold.
 It takes courage to embrace the ice that is raining down on you when all you want is just a warm bed.
-But all this helps to discpline yourself.
+But all this helps to discipline yourself.
 As Greg Plitt said: "Life is not about waiting for the storm to pass but learning to dance in the rain".

+## Sports

+This year this was again an easy task.
+Sport is the balance I need.
+Therefore I do it.
+There is no week without sport.
+The gym is my second home basically.
+However, I might want to consider certain challenges.
+As I come to love Yoga more and more, I can imagine doing it in a more professional manner in the next year.

+## Social life and love

+As I am constantly exposed to other people because I am doing a lot of things, I come to enjoy people more and more.
+The diversity and opportunities within each person are amazing.
+I am always thinking about investing more time into relationships, but then it would mean a compromise on all the other things I do.
+It was a pretty work driven year and I assume the next year will be the same.
+This is something I want to work on more in the next year.
+It should not be a compromise.
+Not a substitute.
+But rather something that fits the whole picture.
+Pursuing goals and work while building relationships on purpose.
+Doing things together but staying focused on the overall goal.
+As every person is different it requires the right type of people finding each other.
+And the only way to find them is to meet new people.
+Every month I meet many people but I should focus more on the process of integrating them into my daily life if possible.
+The same goes for love, which is just a deeper connection with people.

+## Looking forward

+Another great year is arriving.
+I love to see how more and more opportunities arise.
+In all areas of life.
+Reflecting on a process allows to see its changes.
+Life is getting better and that is amazing.
+We simply need to sharpen our mind and attitude to see it.
+Often are our limitations only the ones we set ourselves.
+Letting go of those is scary but fruitful.
+Curiosity is what ignites change.
+Change is what makes life better than it is already.

 ---